yash-sharma1/docs-site/docs/smart-chain/wallet/metamask.md

 # Use Metamask For Binance Smart Chain

+!!!
+Tip
+    You may encounter a network configuration issue in recent release of MetaMask, Please go to "Upgrade" section for solution

 ## What is it?

 MetaMask was created out of the needs of creating more secure and usable Ethereum-based web sites.
 In particular, it handles account management and connecting the user to the blockchain.